outmoded/lout/README.md

 **lout** requires that the plugin is granted the _'routes'_ and _'views'_ permissions.

 The following options are available when registering the plugin:
-- _'engine'_ - the templating engine to use for processing the templates.
-Default is 'handlebars'.
+- _'engines'_ - an object where each key is a file extension (e.g. 'html', 'jade'), mapped to the npm module name (string) used for rendering the templates.
+Default is { html: 'handlebars' }.
 - _'endpoint'_ - the path where the route will be registered.
 Default is /docs.
 - _'basePath'_ - the absolute path to the templates folder.
 Default is the lout templates folder.
 - _'auth'_ - the route configuration for authentication.
 Default is to disable auth.